-You can program chatbots to have a “personality” that suits its role, such as an affable tech helper or quirky sales associate.
+You can program chatbots to have a “personality” that suits their role, such as an affable tech helper or quirky sales associate.

 Domino’s Pizza gave their customer service chatbot, “Dom”, a friendly personality that interacts with customers, making the order process easy and enjoyable.

-This personification of chatbots is a great way of building relationships with people, as it helps display your brand voice, and also dispels people’s concerns about interacting with chatbots.
+This personification of chatbots is a great way of building good customer relationships, as it helps display your brand voice, and also dispels people’s concerns about interacting with chatbots.

 Brand awareness is a top priority for virtually every company nowadays.
 You should always be looking for more customers for your existing products.
 In fact, marketing guru Seth Godin believes it’s the other way around: